 Not so mysterious, actually.
-The culprit ultimately was traced to wildfires in western Canada.
+The culprit ultimately is due to wildfires in the west.

 The dust and other particles go up into the atmosphere and can progress across the globe in high-level winds at altitudes of from 10,000 to 20,000 feet, and it’s something that can happen at any time when a large wildfire is burning.